ironhack-labs/data-labs/module-2/calculating-games-of-chance.md

 The technical requirements for this project are as follows:
  - You will select a game of chance
  - You will create a jupyter notebook to perform your analysis of this game.
  - You will compute the probability of at least 2 different potential outcomes in this game.
+Outcomes should be calculated by defining functions in Python and using the functions available to you in the scipy library.
  - You will discuss how likely (or unlikely) these outcomes are to the player.
 ## Necessary Deliverables